Battlefield Transfers in Coalitional Blotto Games: Model

 \subsubsection{Stage 2}

-In the second stage, after having observed any transfers that occurred between Players 1 and 2, the adversary must decide how to allocate their budget $X_A = 1$ to each of its competitions against Players 1 and 2.
-The adversary's allocation to each front is given by $X_{A, i} (G, \tau)$, which we express as $X_{A,i}$ for brevity when the dependence is clear.
-The explicit form of the adversary's best response allocation is provided in Lemma \ref{lemma_opt}.
+In the second stage, after having observed all transfers between the players, the common adversary decides how to allocate their budget to their games against Players 1 and 2.
+This is depicted in the middle right panel of Figure \ref{fig:coalitional_full}.
+We refer to the adversary's allocation to their game against Player $i$ as $X_{A, i} (G, \tau)$ (written as $X_{A,i}$ for brevity when the dependence is clear), where $X_{A, 1} + X_{A, 2} \leq X_A$.
+The adversary chooses their allocation such that their payoff $u_A(G, \tau)$ is maximized.
+Their optimal allocation strategy for a given game and transfer is derived in \cite{kovenock2012coalitional}, which we summarize in Table \ref{table1}.